- Food is Fun… Enjoy your food

 Sharing a meal with family and friends at home or at school is a great way to enjoy food.
 It is fun to see other people’s choice of food - what do your friends eat?
 Do you try different foods every day?
 Check out your lunch box or dinner plate.
 How many different kinds of fruit and vegetables can you spot?

 Just like cars, buses and trains cannot run without fuel, our bodies need energy to work.
 Especially after a night’s sleep, energy levels are low.
 So, whether you are off to school, or out and about at the weekend, start the day with breakfast.
-Plenty of carbohydrates is just the ticket: try cereal with milk, fruit or yoghurt, toast or bread, perhaps with lean meats.
+Plenty of carbohydrates is just the ticket: try toast or bread, or cereal with milk, fruit or yoghurt.

 You need over 40 different nutrients (such as vitamins and minerals) every day for good health.
 Since there is no single food that contains them all, it is important to balance your daily choices.
 In fact there are no good or bad foods, so you do not need to miss out on the foods you enjoy.
 The best way to make sure you get the right balance is to eat a wide variety of foods each day.